iankloo/nhlMisc/README.md

 ### Update
 Finished basic functionality after fixing major bugs in first version.
 All seasons back to 20112012, including the current season, have been scraped and verified using this script.

+### Update 2
+Successfully loaded to CartoDB.
+Not sure if there is going to be an easy way to update the code without a Carto license (which is how you can get API access that would allow me to run the ETL from R into CartoDB).
+For now, might have to deal with static data that is updated manually.

 ## Mini Project 2:
 Spider chart visualizations based on player stats.